MSrvComm/SLOPS/README.md

 # SLOPS: Switching Load in Order Preserving Systems

+This branch has code to run unordered messages using SLOPS through a single producer to consumers.

 ## SLOPSClient

 This is an open loop client that generates keys according to a zipf distribution with configurable parameters.
 These keys are then sent to the [producer](#slopsproducer).